DKMonster/DKMonster/README.md

 ### Hi there 👋

+I'm a software engineer and a small business owner with extensive experience in leading teams and planning software architectures and guidelines.

+I developed a side project called MapsWalker, which helps users collect points of interest (POI) and keep them handy.
+Using advanced algorithms and AI, MapsWalker can generate new travel routes or find a restaurant for a drink after work.

+I have strong expertise in NodeJS and Flutter, both of which were utilized in my side project.
+In my current job, I have also gained substantial experience with PHP (Laravel).

+Passionate about technology and innovation, I'm always eager to connect with like-minded professionals.
+If you're interested, feel free to reach out to me or we could grab a cup of coffee and discuss further!

 <!--
 **DKMonster/DKMonster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.